openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 ``--request-format {json}``
   **DEPRECATED!** Only JSON request format is supported.

+``--name NAME``
+  Name of the network.

+``--description DESCRIPTION``
+  Description of this network.

 ``--qos-policy QOS_POLICY``
-  Attach QoS policy ID or name to the resource.
+  ID or name of the QoS policy that shouldbe attached to the resource.

 ``--no-qos-policy``
   Detach QoS policy from the resource.